Nolan Arenado Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Reds pitching staff ranks 11th in MLB.

-- The Reds have a 5.08 team ERA that ranks 28th among all MLB pitching staffs.

-- Reds pitchers combine to give up 83 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- The Reds rank 24th in baseball in home runs given up (85 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.